yazanhs1029/RAG_ChatBot/README.md

-# RAG ChatBot using Gemini
+-E# RAG ChatBot using Gemini
 RAG ChatBot is a real-time AI chatbot using FastAPI, React/TypeScript, and Google Gemini LLM.
 It answers user questions based on uploaded source using Retrieval-Augmented Generation (RAG).
 Ideal for document Q&A, customer support, or knowledge retrieval applications.